 Building bridges between Native and non-Native communities.

 We help organizations, institutions, and employers become valued partners with Native peoples and their communities.
-Our programs utilize public health and education research to empower change by filling knowledge gaps and improve outcomes for communities experiencing chronic disparities.
+Our programs utilize public health and education research to empower change by filling knowledge gaps and improving outcomes for communities experiencing chronic disparities.

 Our work is grounded in our Redbud Wellness Model.
 This model is based on Native health perspectives, evidence based research, and our team’s lived experience as Native people.